Seth Rao

 CEO at FirstEigen

-What Is Data Observability for Data Lakes and How It Transforms Management?
+What is Data Observability for Data Lakes and How It Transforms Management?

 Do you know what data observability is or how to use it with data lakes?
 Large organizations are increasingly using data lakes to store large volumes of data from various sources, and data observability can make that data more usable.
 It’s all a matter of creating a more reliable and efficient data pipeline—at which data observability excels.